 There are three practical options for how to recruit representative samples across African markets.
 Each trades off quality, cost, and speed differently.

-When to use it: Government or policy research, baseline studies, anything where inference to the full population is non-negotiable.
+Best for: Government, policy, and baseline studies where inference to the full population is non-negotiable.

-Random digit dialing or sampling from mobile number databases.
-Faster and cheaper than household visits, but systematically excludes people without phones, who tend to be poorer, older, and more rural.
-Afrobarometer’s 2024 South African telephone panel (n≈1,800) explicitly warns that phone-based frames over-represent better-off respondents and produce higher substitution rates.
+- Afrobarometer's 2024 South African telephone panel (n≈1,800) explicitly warns that phone frames over-represent better-off respondents and produce higher substitution rates.

-If you need audience sourcing across African markets and lack your own panel, platforms that maintain verified respondent databases across multiple countries can fill this gap, provided they run proper fraud and quality controls.
+If you need audience sourcing across African markets and lack your own panel, platforms maintaining verified respondent databases across multiple countries can fill the gap — provided they run proper fraud and quality controls.

 Multi-country studies fall apart when each market uses its own definitions.
-Harmonization has to be locked in before a single invite goes out.
+Harmonisation has to be locked in before a single invite goes out.

 Lock definitions upfront